 6. Simmer, uncovered, for 15 minutes, stirring often.

 7. Add milk and cream.
 Reduce heat to low and cook until mixture reduces a bit.
-(Can thicken with a cornstarch/water mixture if not becoming thick enough.)
+(Thicken with a cornstarch/water mixture if not becoming thick enough.)

 8. While the chowder is reducing, cook the bacon to crispy, crumble, and set aside.